azeveco/Togglefy/README.md

 It's up to you to define how you will implement it.

 * Is it disabled?
 Then this feature is likely unrelease
-* Or maybe if it is disabled, you can see the flag to active to an assignable but can't change the values?
+* Or maybe if it is inactive, it means that the feature is unavailable for some reason?
+Maintenance?

 Again, it's up to you!